 Qualified Mediator (Q.Med)

-The Qualified Mediator designation is to recognize members who have completed at least 80 hours of mediation and related dispute resolution training and have some practice experience.
-It is an entry-level step for mediators while they continue to learn and practice for the Chartered Mediator designation.
+The Qualified Mediator designation is an entry-level step for mediators while they continue to learn and practice for the Chartered Mediator designation.
+It is available to members who have completed at least 80 hours of mediation and related dispute resolution training and have some practice experience.

 The Application for the Qualified Mediator Designation is available from your Regional Affiliate.
 If your Regional Affiliate does not have a customized application form and directs you to ADRIC, a generic form is available for use here.

-As part of the Gold Standard approach to ADR in Canada, the ADR Institute of Canada requires all Designated members to provide proof of a minimum of $1 million insurance coverage for their protection and for the protection of those for whom they provide services.
+As part of the Gold Standard approach to ADR in Canada, the ADRIC requires all Designated members to provide proof of a minimum of $1 million insurance coverage for their protection and for the protection of those for whom they provide services.
 View the ADRIC Insurance Program.

 Chartered Mediator (C.Med)